zowe/community/Secure-Software-Development-Policy/Zowe-SSDP-SDLC/Policy.md

-# Zowe - Secure Software Development (ZSSD) - SDLC Policy (LP)
+# Zowe - Secure Software Development (ZSSD) Lifecycle Policy (LP)

-This SSD Policy defines requirements
+The Zowe Secure Software Development Lifecycle Policy (ZSSD-LP) defines requirements that Organization contributing to Zowe must satisfy in order to be compliant with Zowe SDLC security principles and vision.

-that Organization contributing to Zowe must fulfil inorder to be compliant with Zowe security principles and vision.
+This policy is as much as possible SDLC model neutral.
+In consequence, it does not require from contributors to use any specific SDLC model.

 The requirements defined herein are grouped into two main categories further divided into several sub-categories each.
 This categorization reflects the secure development practices grouping as defined by NIST [Secure Software Development Framework (SSDF)](https://csrc.nist.gov/Projects/ssdf).
 For easier identification and linking, the categories and sub topics are assigned with IDs unique in the Zowe namespace.
-The structure corresponds the to Secure Software Development at organizational level.
+The structure of the document corresponds to the [Zowe Secure Software Development at organizational level](../Zowe-SSDP-Organization/Policy.md).

 - [Produce Well-Secured Software (PW\)](#pw-produce-well-secured-software)
 - [Respond to Vulnerabilities (RV\)](#rv-respond-to-vulnerabilities)

 # ZSSD-LP Requirements